SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 - `property` (required) Name of a variable to test against.
 This is specified as a JSONPath+ spec; the most common case is a simple dot-delimited list of keys.
-- `scope` (required) Determines where the property is looked up.
-The following values are supported:
-  - `request`: Read properties from the job request body (validation phase) or the job as stored in the database (perform phase).
-  - `datasets`: Valid only for `create` jobs, properties will be read from the dataset referenced in `jobParams.datasetList`.
-If multiple datasets are listed, all should resolve to a single value; otherwise the job will return a 400 error.
+  Properties are selected from the same context used for templates; see [templates](#templates) above for a description of the values available
+- `phase` (required) Determines which phases the switch statement runs.
+Some properties may be unavailable in some phases (see [templates](#templates)), requiring limiting when the switch statement is evaluated.
+Actions listed within the `cases` section will also be run only in the phase listed here.
+  - `validate`: Evaluated before the request is accepted and written to the database;
+    useful for `validate` actions.
+  - `performJob`: Evaluated after the request is written to the database; most actions run in this phase.
+  - `all`: Evaluate the switch condition in both phases
-- cases: one or more conditions to match the property against.
+- `cases`: one or more conditions to match the property against.
 Conditions are tested in order.
 No "fall through" behavior is implemented; this can be approximated using yaml anchors and aliases if needed.
 The following types of conditions are available:
   - `match`: match the property against a string or literal value.
 This use javascript